-Please note that the photo op is only accessible via the main queue, not the single rider queue.
+Please note that the photo op is only accessible via the main queue, not the single-rider or Express Pass queue.
 If you want to make a purchase, this is done after you unload from the ride.

 Prints are $19.95 for the family 8×9 photo and, if you buy the family photo, an additional $19.95 for the security badge.

-Printing Escape from Gringotts photos: We know this is confusing, but here is our best attempt to explain it.
-Because of licensing, the only place you can have Escape from Gringotts ride photos printed on-site at Universalis at the actual Escape from Gringotts attraction.
+Printing Escape from Gringotts photos: we know this is confusing, but here is our best attempt to explain it.
+Because of licensing, the only place you can have Escape from Gringotts ride photos printed on-site at Universal is at the actual Escape from Gringotts attraction.
 This is different than every other non-Potter ride on-site, whose ride photos you can have printed at the attraction or at the My Universal Photos stores as you leave the park.
-So if for any reason you want an Escape from Gringotts ride photo printed, remember that any Escape from Gringotts photo printed on-site must happen at the attraction.
+So if, for any reason, you want an Escape from Gringotts ride photo printed, remember that any Gringotts photo printed on-site must happen at the attraction.

-My Universal Photos: If you are using a My Universal Photos Package, the good news is that Escape from Gringotts photos can be added to your online account.
+My Universal Photos: if you are using a My Universal Photos Package, the good news is that Harry Potter and the Escape from Gringotts photos can be added to your online account.
 In addition, guests with a Photo Package can purchase the security badge without having to print the family 8×9 print first.
 The bad news is that you cannot redeem your My Universal Photos Package free prints at this attraction.

 Harry Potter and the Forbidden Journey